PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/3-Seeding an Availability Group/README.md

 # Lab 2 - Seeding an Availability Group - Using SQL Server 2022's T-SQL Snapshot Backup

 # Scenario
 In this activity, you will build an Availability Group from Snapshot leveraging FlashArray snapshots and the new [TSQL Based Snapshot Backup](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16) functionality in SQL Server 2022.
+This lab is on both **Windows1** and **Windows2**

 If you’ve been using Availability Groups, you’re familiar with the process of replica seeding (sometimes called initializing, preparing, or data synchronization).
 Seeding is a size of data operation, copying data from a primary replica to one or more secondary replicas.
 This is required before joining a database to an Availability Group.
 You can seed a replica with backup and restore, or with automatic seeding, each of which present their own challenges.
 Regardless of which method you use, the seeding operation can take an extended amount of time.
 The time it takes to seed a replica is based on the database's size, network, and storage speed.
 If you have multiple replicas, then seeding all of them is N times the fun!